 Blog

-Generative AI Use Cases for In-House Counsel: Top 5 Takeaways from the Webinar
+Top Generative AI Use Cases and Key Insights for In-House Counsel

 In a recent In-House Connect webinar, legal experts Ryan Groff, Matt Hitchcock, Jason Bess, and host Shai Mehani discussed the implications of generative AI (Gen AI) for in-house counsel.
 The engaging conversation covered various aspects of AI adoption in the legal field, from its potential to revolutionize the industry to the ethical considerations and challenges that come with it.